themanyone/whisper_dictation/README.md

 `jserver.py`: A `whisper-jax` server.
 Run it with `venv-run jserver.py`.
 You might also find that, although they start quickly, clients are slightly less-responsive, compared to the bundled version.
 This is because servers set aside extra resoures to handle multiple clients, resources which typically aren't necessary for one user.
 If only a handful of clients will use it, editing `jserver.py` in certain ways may speed it up somewhat.
 Make it use the "openai/whisper-tiny.en" checkpoint.
 Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

-`record.py`: hands-free recording from the microphone.
+`record.py`: A sound-activated recorder for hands-free recording from the microphone.
 It waits up to 10 minutes listening for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a cropped audio soundbite named `audio.mp3`.
 Or you can supply an output file name on the command line.

 `app.py`: A local, privacy-focused AI chat server.
 Start it by typing `flask run` from within the directory where it resides.
 You can use almost any chat model on huggingface with it.
 Edit the file, and and change the model configuration.
 It is not a security-focused server, however.
 So beware using it outside the local network.
 And do not share its address with more than a few friends.
 In particular, flask apps have no built-in protection against distributed denial-of-service attacks (DDoS).